Hegseth tells congressional leaders he is weighing release of boat strike video

 “There is a growing demand that everyone get a right in the Senate to see it,” said Sen. Jack Reed, the top Democrat on the Senate Armed Services Committee.

-He added that Holsey answered the senators' questions and they “got a little more clarity” but also said that “there are still many questions to be answered.”
+He added that Holsey answered the senators' questions but also said that “there are still many questions to be answered.”
 Reed later added that Holsey did not give a reason for his retirement other than saying it was a personal decision.

 Congress presses for more information

-What lawmakers learn from Holsey and other top officials could shed new light on the purpose and parameters of Trump's campaign, which has struck 22 boats and killed at least 87 people since it started in September.
+Lawmakers are trying to understand the purpose and parameters of President Donald Trump's campaign, which has struck 22 boats and killed at least 87 people since it started in September.
 Trump has also been making threats against Venezuelan President Nicolás Maduro, sending a fleet of warships near the South American country, including the largest U.S. aircraft carrier.

+On Tuesday, the U.S. military flew a pair of fighter jets over the Gulf of Venezuela in what appears to be the closest American warplanes have come to the country’s airspace since the start of the Trump administration’s pressure campaign.

 Holsey became the leader of U.S. Southern Command just over one year ago, but in October, Hegseth announced that Holsey would be retiring early from his post.
 As commander of U.S. forces in the region, Holsey oversaw a command structure that has in recent years been mostly focused on building stability and cooperation across much of the region.